 The AcousticSheep SleepPhones are noise-canceling headphones for sleeping made of a soft headband, with a pair of tiny speakers embedded in the fabric.

 The speakers are thin and flat to be as least intrusive as possible, and with no cord, there is nothing to get tangled on anything.
 I recommend you run the cord down the back of your nightshirt so that it doesn’t wrap around your head if you happen to be one who tosses and turns.

 Music has been shown to improve sleep quality, so you can plug the headphones into your mp3 player or radio to send you off to dreamland.
 Or, you can plug into a white noise device to lull your mind into submission.

 The headband itself is made of a silky soft fleece material that is comfortable to wear all night.
 Some people say that it slips down on them, or turns causing the speakers to move, but they just might not have the correct size for their head.
 Start with a Medium size SleepPhone and go from there.

-Hearos makes a couple different foam earplug products that may suit your sleeping needs.
+Hearos makes a couple of different foam products that may suit your sleeping needs.
 The Xtreme Protection Series should be your first stop.
-They are made from super soft foam, yet still achieve a noise reduction ratio (NRR) of 33 dB.
+They are made from super-soft foam, yet still, achieve a noise-reduction ratio (NRR) of 33 dB.
 A 42 pair pack will only set you back 14 or 15 bucks.

 Basically, these devices produce a sound called white noise that helps mask out background noise like streets, voices, and the dreaded snoring.
 With the background noise muted or greatly reduced, it gives your mind a chance to relax and stop focusing on those sound patterns, allowing you to get the rest you need and deserve.
-You can read all about them in our review article here.